The Day the Clown Cried: Plot

 Helmut Doork is a washed-up German circus clown during the beginning of World War II.
 Although he was once a famous performer who toured North America and Europe with the Ringling Brothers, Doork is now past his prime and receives little respect.
 After Doork causes an accident during a show, the head clown convinces the circus owner to demote Doork.
 Upon returning home, Doork confides his problems to his wife Ada, and she encourages him to stand up for himself.
-After going back to the circus, Helmut overhears the circus owner agreeing to fire him after the head clown issues an ultimatum.
-A distraught Helmut is arrested later by the Gestapo and the Schutzstaffel for drunkenly mocking Adolf Hitler in a bar.
+After going back to the circus, Doork overhears the circus owner agreeing to fire him after the head clown issues an ultimatum.
+A distraught Doork is arrested later by the Gestapo and the Schutzstaffel for drunkenly mocking Adolf Hitler in a bar.
 Following an interrogation at the Gestapo headquarters, he is imprisoned in a Nazi camp for political prisoners.
 For the next three to four years, he remains there while hoping for a trial and a chance to plead his case.

 He tries to maintain his status among the other inmates by bragging about what a famous performer he once was.
 His only friend in prison is a good-hearted German named Johann Keltner, whose reason for being interned is never fully revealed but is implied to be his outspoken opposition to the Nazis.
 The camp receives a large group of Jewish prisoners, including several children.
 The other prisoners goad Doork into performing for them, but he does not realize that he actually is not very good.
 The other prisoners beat him up and leave him in the courtyard to sulk about his predicament.
 He sees a group of Jewish children laughing at him from the other side of the camp, where the Jewish prisoners are being kept away from everyone else.
-Delighted to be appreciated again, Helmut performs for them and gains an audience for a while, until the new prison commandant orders that he stop.
+Delighted to be appreciated again, Doork performs for them and gains an audience for a while, until the new prison commandant orders that he stop.